ICU Advisory Council Group

-As part of a continuing process to include patients and families in everything from creating guidebooks to interviewing residents, UWMC has seven advisory councils encompassing: intensive care units, inpatient oncology, neonatal intensive care unit, outpatient, transplant, perinatal and rehabilitation services.
+As part of a continuing process to include patients and families in everything from creating guidebooks to interviewing residents, UWMC has seven advisory councils.
+These councils cover inpatient, intensive care, neonatal intensive care, outpatient, pregnancy and childbirth, rehabilitation services and transplant units.

 How do I become an Advisor?

-- Complete an application form and mail it to Hollis Ryan at the address below.
+Complete an application form and mail it to Andrea Dotson at the address below.

-- Or, call Patient and Family Centered Care at 206.598.2697.
+- Or, call 206.598.7448.
 If you receive a recording, please include your name, interest in becoming an advisor, and a way to contact you.

-A philosophy that guides how we provide care that:
+is a philosophy that guides how we provide care.
+It:

 - Recognizes the importance of patient and family involvement in health care decision-making.